guidorice/devblog/src/pages/points-within-polygons/index.md

 collection hiccups, and a fast-loading binary format.
 Rust of course brings it's type safety and other benefits.

+<div id="next-steps-and-optimizations"></div>

 ## Next Steps and Future Optimizations

-<div id="next-steps-and-optimizations"></div>

-### Bounding Box checking
+### Bounding Box Checking

 GeoJson Features have an optional `bbox` property.
 The Turf.js function checks for that and does an early-out optimization if a point is not within the bbox of a polygon.
-In my Rust implementation I did not do that.
+In my Rust implementation I did not do that, yet.
 This does not effect the benchmarks shown above because the reference polygon dataset does not include bounding boxes.
 Checking for the bounding rectangle in the Rust `points_within_polygons()` seems to be a necessary next step to make it a drop-in replacement for the Turf.js function.

 ### API Design

 My Rust function "asks for more ownership than it needs".
 That terminology came from Matt Brubeck (@mbrubeck) on the [Rust Users Forum](https://users.rust-lang.org).
 That is, it takes ownership of the `points` and `polygons` parameters.
 This is in large part because of some of the 3rd party functions I used, e.g. the `geo_geojson` crate also ask to take ownership.
 This bubbled up to my function signature.
-This seems to be a common thing in Rust, and it seems like it violates the dependency inversion principle (abstractions should not depend on details).
+This is apparently not unheard of in Rust, and it seems to me that it violates the dependency inversion principle (abstractions should not depend on details).
+It may just be a fact of life in the Rust borrow checker's world.
 In any case, I want to rewrite my function so it's signature takes just references.
 There may need to be lifetime annotations added as well...

   ```rust
   // Improved fn signature?